ariawisp/kotlin/docs/wasm/README.md

 T2.3  Add documentation and build/CI hooks that track the downloaded WASI schemas and surface drift.

+**Stage 3 – Native component assembler (Preview 2/3 first-class support)**

+T3.1  Extract the minimal component-assembler requirements from `wasm-tools component new` (header layout,
+      canonical ABI metadata, WIT embedding, recursion groups) and design Kotlin-native data structures mirroring the WASI component spec.

+T3.2  Port the encoder logic into Kotlin:
+      - Reimplement wasm-tools’ component writer in terms of Kotlin IR objects (`WasmModule`, `WasmTypeDeclaration`, etc.).
+      - Build a conformance suite that compares Kotlin output byte-for-byte against wasm-tools for the stdlib, sample worlds, and fuzzed bindings.

+T3.3  Teach the backend to select the appropriate sink:
+      - When targeting `wasmWasi` Preview 2/3, emit a `.component.wasm` directly from the Kotlin encoder.
+      - When targeting `wasmJs`, continue emitting the existing core module + JS wrappers without change.
+      - Embed canonical ABI shims/runtime helpers within the new serializer rather than via an external tool.

+T3.4  Thread WIT packages through the compiler so the component encoder embeds the same schemas the generator consumed.
+      Fail fast if the synced upstream bundle is missing or stale; do not call `wasm-tools component embed`.

+T3.5  Retain wasm-tools/Wasmtime as validation-only dependencies.
+CI should run `wasm-tools validate` and Wasmtime
+      smoke tests on the compiler-produced components, but the build graph must no longer rely on the CLI to finish binaries.

+T3.6  Update documentation, samples, and release guidance to describe the new single-step component output and the lack of
+      Preview 1 compatibility shims.

 ---

 ## 1. Current Snapshot (2025‑02)